MariaRamlochan/Unix_FinalProject/install.md

 Nafees: I would like to eat some KBBQ nad some JBBQ and to pair with it I would have some sake.

 Nafees: I like Saporo Beer!

+Maria: I would like to drink some as well.
+I also want an egg McMuffin.